 In a typical week you will have around 10-15 contact hours of classroom teaching, not including placement.
 The precise contact hours will depend on the modules scheduled.
 In your final year, you will normally have slightly less contact time in order to do more independent study.
 Class contact time will be variable from semester to semester.

-In addition, you can expect to spend between 7.5 – 20 hours on placement each week in years 1 & 2.
+In addition, you can expect to spend between 15 – 20 hours per week on placement in semester 2 of year 1 and across both semesters in year 2.
 Block placements in year 3 equate to 37.5 hours per week.

 In addition to the contact time, you are expected to undertake around 15 - 20 hours of personal self-study per week.
 Typically, this will involve completing online activities, reading journal articles and books, working on individual and group projects, undertaking research in the library and online, preparing coursework assignments and presentations, as well as preparing for examinations.

 A range of excellent learning facilities, including the Hive and library resources, the virtual learning environment, and extensive electronic learning resources, supports independent learning.

 You will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
 The team includes senior academics and professional practitioners.
 Service users and practicing professionals, who may deliver sessions related to their clinical speciality or health condition and experiences, also support your teaching.

 Teaching is based on research and consultancy; all permanent members of the Physiotherapy staff have a higher education teaching qualification or are Fellows of the Higher Education Academy.
 You can learn more about the staff by visiting our staff profiles.

 The course provides opportunities to test understanding and learning informally through the completion of practice or ‘formative’ assignments.
 Each module has one or more formal or ‘summative’ assessments, which are graded and count towards the overall module grade.